Jack Gibson (rugby league): Cronulla-Sutherland

 Gibson's last club coaching role was with the Cronulla-Sutherland Sharks from 1985 to 1987.
-He had few big-name players to work with but did an admirable job in developing a pool of local junior talent and the club eventually made the semi-finals in the two immediate years following his departure.
+He had few big-name players to work with but did an admirable job in developing a pool of local junior talent and the club eventually made the semi-finals in the two years immediately following his departure.

 State of Origin

 Gibson was given the New South Wales Blues to coach in the 1989 State of Origin series.
 The team had previously lost five successive games and Gibson was brought in along with a number of sweeping player changes.
 However the new squad did no better and Gibson had to suffer the ignominy of a 3–0 whitewash to a Maroons side coached by his friend and protégé Arthur Beetson.
 The following year in 1990 he had his revenge when his New South Wales side trumped Beetson's Queenslanders 2–1.
-Gibson quit while on top to take up a role back at the Roosters in 1991 as manager with former Test halfback Mark Murray as coach.
+Gibson quit while on top, only to take up a role back at the Roosters in 1991 as manager with former Test halfback Mark Murray as coach.
 He did this until 1994.

 Coaching influences

 Gibson studied coaching and training methods in other sports looking for innovations which could be incorporated into his rugby league coaching.
 In particular, he would often travel to the US to watch NFL teams play and train.
 Gibson was a fan of legendary Green Bay Packers coach Vince Lombardi and was influenced by Lombardi's coaching and management style.

 The Cadigan reference reports that rugby league identity Terry Fearnley first introduced Gibson to the sayings and attitudes of Vince Lombardi via a 1971 sales and motivational film called The Second Effort which contained a Lombardi segment.
 Gibson's charges at St George had at that stage of the 1971 season won only four of their first eight games.
 After embracing the film and its messages and showing it to the entire St George playing roster, all three Dragons sides were unbeaten for the next seven weeks; lost just two of the remaining 14 matches; and all three grades of the club made it to their respective Grand finals that year.

 He befriended San Francisco 49ers coach Dick Nolan at an NFL annual conference in 1972 and was invited to study and observe the operations of the 49ers team.
-From these trips came a number of methodologies that changed the Australian game.